Arthur Fowler: Storylines

 Not content with putting Arthur in prison, Willy spends the beginning of 1996 trying to woo Pauline in his absence, even taking her on holiday to Jersey.
 However, this proves to be Willy's undoing, after Mark correctly surmises that his real motive is to put the stolen money in an off-shore account under a false name.
 The evidence continues to stack up when Pauline discovers counterfeit credit cards on Willy.
 Willy is eventually arrested and charged, and Arthur is cleared.
 However, before the family can pass on the good news, they are told that Arthur has been involved in a huge prison riot.
-Arthur is released the next day, but he had received a nasty blow to the head in the riot, although no one realises the seriousness of his injury until it is too late.
+Arthur is released the next day, but he has received a nasty blow to the head in the riot, although no one realises the seriousness of his injury until it is too late.
 On 20 May 1996, a few days after his release from prison, Arthur suffers a brain haemorrhage on the allotments, and dies the next day in hospital.
 Arthur's funeral is delayed pending an inquest, but the jury eventually returns a verdict of accidental death, much to the disgust of Mark and Pauline, who believe that the prison services neglected to seek proper medical help for Arthur.
 A bench is placed in dedication to his memory in Albert Square; the dedication is entitled "Arthur Fowler: He loved this place".